How to Make an IRS Audit Easier for You and Your Accountant

 3. Organize and summarize.
 If you deliver your audit backup in plastic grocery bags for your accountant to sort through and assess, be prepared for a big bill at the end of the process.
 Keep your costs down by doing most of the legwork yourself.
 Find all of the documentation the IRS wants, then put it together in a sensible, organized way.
-If you have a pile of receipts to back up an expense line item on your tax return, add them up and make sure that they total that number.
+If you have a pile of receipts to back up an expense line item on your tax return, or a stack of sales invoices to prove income, add them up and make sure that they total that number.
 Summarize the documents and provide an index to your accountant so that she can easily find the information she needs.
 Store everything neatly in a lidded and labeled plastic bin.

 4. Don’t speak with the IRS directly.
 During the course of the audit, the auditor may call you to ask questions or get clarification on an item.
 Remember that your accountant speaks on your behalf.
 Direct any inquiries to your accountant, even if you know the answer and it appears to be an easy question.
 Having one person with a consistent message handle the audit can reduce confusion and prevent the auditor from expanding the audit because of something you said.

 IRS audits aren’t fun, but they can be easier if you work with your accountant to make her job easier.